manta-innovations/manta-innovations.github.io/_posts/drafts/2020-05-19-A New Type of AWS Summit-AWS summit online.md

 ---
 layout: post
-title:  A new yype of conference - AWS Online Summit Series
+title:  A new type of conference - AWS Online Summit Series
 date:   May 2020
 image:  unsplash-NuFUbftUu_s-unsplash.jpg
 author: jhole89
 tags:   cloud, aws, conference
 ---

-### My thoughts and learning points from the AWS Summit Online 2020
+#### My thoughts and learning points from the AWS Summit Online 2020

 Recently I attended, via video conference, the AWS Summit 2020 (US & Canada).
 This was AWS’s first Online only summit and I wanted to share my write up and thoughts from the talks/videos I attended.